Ameyavikram0108/protein_modelling_mdm_2020/README.md

 This repository contains Python modules and functions for interacting with protein prediction data from [BrisSynBio](http://www.bristol.ac.uk/brissynbio/).
-Note that a recent version of the 'bipython' package is required to run this code.
+Note that a recent version of the 'biopython' package is required to run this code.

 This project is based on a 2019 project by Alex Brown, James Cass, Cheuk Ho Chan, Imogen Taylor, and Weicheng Zhu.

-## Code from the 2019 project
+## Code from the 2019 project:

 **protein.py**